Shawn J. Miller

 “Visualizing North Carolina in the Global Economy”.
 Co-presented with the team from Duke’s Center on Globalization, Governance and Competitiveness, Raleigh, NC, December 17, 2008.

 “Take a Minute to Collect Your Thoughts with Evernote.”
 Profhacker blog post – Chronicle of Higher Education May 2010

 “The Hybrid Academy: Building and Sustaining a Technological Culture of Use.” w/ Beth Brunk-Chavez.
 In DeVoss, Dànielle N., McKee, Heidi A., & Selfe, Richard (Dickie) (Eds.).
 (2009).
 Technological ecologies and sustainability.
 Logan, UT: Computers and Composition Digital Press/Utah State University Press.http://ccdigitalpress.org/ebooks-and-projects/tes

 “Decentered, Disconnected, and Digitized: The Importance of Shared Space.”
 Co-author with Beth Brunk-Chavez.
 Kairos: Rhetoric, Technology, Pedagogy 11.2 (2007)

-Shawn was previously a Head of eLearning Tools and Strategy for CIT.
-He was project leader for Duke’s transition from Blackboard to Sakai (2011-2012) and led Duke’s implementation of WordPress (2009-2011).
+Shawn was previously CIT’s Head of eLearning Tools and Strategy and led both Duke’s transition from Blackboard to Sakai (2011-2012) and Duke’s implementation of WordPress (2009-2011).
 Before coming to Duke, Shawn was Manager of Media Production for Instruction Support Services at the University of Texas at El Paso.
 Shawn holds an MA in Professional Writing and Rhetoric from the University of Texas.
-Shawn is also a Leading Change Institute (formerly Frye Leadership Institute) fellow and a member of the Durham County Libraries Board of Trustees.
+Shawn is also a Leading Change Institute (formerly Frye Leadership Institute) fellow and chair of the Durham County Libraries Board of Trustees.

 Physical location: 030 Bostock Library